Top tips for travelling with cash, card or cheque

 - Consider a travel card – most banks can supply you with a travel money card, which allows you to transfer cash onto the card and secure the exchange rate, allowing you to travel on the local currency and avoid paying exchange costs each time you make a transaction.
 You may also get given a back up card too which is handy if something happens to the original one.

-Traveling safely with cash or card is possible if you’re prepared.
-Check out Australia Post for more information on Traveller’s cheques, Lonely Planet for more tips on travel safety and Smart Traveller.
+Travelling safely with cash or card is possible if you’re prepared.
+Check out Smart Traveller.
 Also, before you go on your trip, make sure you check out our travel insurance to cover you for any unexpected medical expenses or lost luggage.